italianpenty/appunti/LAB/CRTP no C2.md

 If we go to the “People” page of Jenkins we can see the users present on the Jenkins instance.
 Since Jenkins does not have a password policy many users use username as passwords even on the publicly available instances.
 In this case `builduser:builduser `
+Use the modified version of invoke-powershelltcp.ps1 and download with jenkins to run it as the user running jenkils